How Much Is Dinner At The Lost Kitchen in 2025?

 Where Is The Lost Kitchen Located?

 Chef Erin French has opened her seasonal kitchen in an old mill in the small town of Freedom in Maine.
-The popularity of the restaurant exceeds the state limit.
+The restaurant’s popularity exceeds the state limit.
 People from other states and countries send postcards to Erin with reservation requests.

 The Lost Kitchen New Reservation System